paddywind/good-shop/README.md

 ## Common tasks & tips

-- If you see CORS errors, verify backend CORS config and that `NEXT_PUBLIC_API_URL` matches the backend URL.
 - If uploads fail, confirm `CLOUDINARY_URL` is set and valid.
 - Check backend logs for MongoDB connection errors; ensure `MONGO_URI` is reachable.